Extensional proofs in a propositional logic modulo isomorphisms: Strong Normalization

-\textbf{Road-map of the proof.} We associate, as usual, a set $\interp A$ of strongly normalising terms to each type $A$.
-We then prove an adequacy lemma stating that every term of type $A$ is in $\interp A$.
-Compared with the proof for simply typed lambda-calculus with pairs our proof presents several novelties. \begin{itemize} \item In simply typed lambda-calculus, proving that if $r_1$ and $r_2$ are strongly normalising, then so is $r_1\times r_2$ is easy.
-However, like in \OC, in \OCe this property is harder to prove, as it requires a characterisation of the terms equivalent to the product $r_1\times r_2$ and of all its reducts.
-This will be the first part of our proof (Lemmas~\ref{lem:eqProd}, \ref{lem:reProd} and Corollary~\ref{cor:prodOfSN}). \item The definition of reducibility has to take into account the equivalence between types.
-For instance, $r\in\interp{\tau\Rightarrow(\tau\wedge \tau)}$, if and only if, $r:\tau\Rightarrow(\tau\wedge\tau)$, for all $s\in\interp{\tau}$, $rs\in\interp{\tau\wedge\tau}$, and, moreover, $\pi_{\tau\Rightarrow\tau}(r)\in\interp{\tau\Rightarrow\tau}$ as $\tau\Rightarrow(\tau\wedge\tau)\equiv(\tau\Rightarrow\tau)\wedge(\tau\Rightarrow\tau)$ (Definition~\ref{def:reducibility}). \item In the strong normalisation proof of simply typed lambda-calculus the so-called properties CR1, CR2, and CR3, the adequacy of product, and the adequacy of abstraction are five independent lemmas.
+\item In the strong normalization proof of simply typed lambda-calculus the so-called properties CR1, CR2, and CR3, the adequacy of product, and the adequacy of abstraction are five independent lemmas.
 Like in \cite{JayGhaniJFP95}, we have to prove these properties in a huge single induction (Lemma~\ref{lem:tout}). \item In simply typed lambda-calculus, neutral terms are those which are neither abstractions nor pairs.
 The reason is that such terms can be put in any context without creating a redex.
 In our case, the applications are not always neutral.
 For example, if $r : A$, $(\lambda x^{A\wedge B} .x)r$ is not neutral.
 Indeed, if $s:B$, $(\lambda x^{A\wedge B}.x)rs\eq(\lambda x^{A\wedge B}.x)(r\times s)\re r\times s$.
-This leads to generalise the induction hypothesis in the proof of the adequacy of product and of abstraction. \end{itemize}
+This leads us to generalize the induction hypothesis in the proof of the adequacy of product and of abstraction. \end{itemize}